 There is a running gag in Frank Capra’s Arsenic and Old Lace involving the psychotic Jonathan Brewster, whose drunken plastic surgeon cut him to look like Boris Karloff.
-Brewster was played by Raymond Massey, who knew full well what Karloff looked like, because they co-starred together in classic, but under-appreciated gothic romp twelve years earlier.
-It had a cast for the ages, yet Universal allowed the film to waste away to an almost unwatchable state.
-Happily, a spiffy new 4K restoration of James Whale’s Old Dark House (made possible by late cult director Curtis Harrington) opens this week in New York (trailer here).
+Brewster was played by Raymond Massey, who knew full well what Karloff (who couldn't get released from the Arsenic Broadway production to appear in the film) looked like, because they co-starred together in a classic, but under-appreciated gothic romp twelve years earlier.
+It has a cast for the ages, yet Universal allowed the film to waste away to an almost unwatchable state.
+Happily, a spiffy new 4K restoration of James Whale’s Old Dark House (made possible by late cult director Curtis Harrington) opens this week in New York.

 Why yes, it was a dark and stormy night.
 So much so in fact, the Wavertons (Philip and Margaret) and their snarky pal Roger Penderel in the back seat, are forced to seek shelter in the creaky old Femm family mansion.
 Dissolute Horace Femm and his moralizing sister Rebecca are clearly uncomfortable at the prospect of putting them up for the night, but they reluctantly relent.
 The Femms are odd, but it is their hirsute mute butler Morgan, who gives everyone the creeps.
 Soon, they are joined by more weary travelers: the blustery but deeply sad Sir William Porterhouse and his heart-of-gold chorus girl girlfriend Gladys “DuCane” Perkins.